 With test probes it is necessary that the contact tips protrude over the PCB surface.
 In the case of small contacts, this protrusion may not be present or may be too short.
 In this case it is possible to press the contacts deeper beyond the midline of the PCB or, in the case of thicker PCBs, beyond 0.8 mm, until a sufficient protrusion is achieved.
 When using the BIZON contacts with tip, the tip length can also be easily adjusted.
+In addition, a small mirror surface can also be easily stamped on the tip for clear camera recognition.

-7. Holding force of the contact in the printed circuit board
+9. Holding force of the contact in the printed circuit board

 The holding force is a significant value for the quality of the contact.
 From experience we can say: If the holding force is OK after the test procedure, all other values are OK as well.
-The holding force should not decrease significantly from the initial value during the service life after permissible loads and also after all tests.
+The holding force after all load tests must not be less than the initial value after 24 hours.
+Therefore, the initial value does not have to be higher than the value after load, as is sometimes required.